Le lien vers cette page a été envoyé avec succès aux destinataires.

 If the amounts are not pre-filled, you must enter them (line Exempt Overtime).

-If you have several employers and exceed the ceiling, you must declare the surplus with your salaries.
+If you have multiple employers and exceed the limit, you must declare the surplus with your salaries.

 The remuneration paid for these working days is subject to the same social and fiscal regime as overtime.